 |51+ years||8 mg||8 mg|

 The Daily Value (DV) for iron is 18 mg for adults and children age 4 and older.
-This DV was developed by the U.S. Food and Drug Administration (FDA) to help consumers compare the nutrient contents of products within the context of a total diet.
+The U.S. Food and Drug Administration (FDA) developed DV, so you can compare the nutrient contents of products within the context of a total diet.

 |Food||mg per serving||Percent DV|